401(k) Glossary of Terms

 Promissory note: A legal document that lays out the terms of a 401(k) loan or other financial obligation.

 Qualified non-elective contribution (QNEC): A contribution that a plan is required to make if it’s found to be top-heavy.

 Required minimum distribution (RMD): Refers to the requirement that an owner of a tax-deferred account begin making plan withdrawals each year starting at age 72.
 The first withdrawal must be made by April 1 of the year after the participant reaches age 72, and all subsequent annual withdrawals must be made by December 31.

 Rollover: A retirement account balance that is transferred directly from a previous employer’s qualified plan to the participant’s current plan.
-Consolidating accounts in this way makes it easier for a participant to manage and track retirement investments, and may also reduce retirement account fees.
+Consolidating accounts in this way can make it easier for a participant to manage and track retirement investments, and may also reduce retirement account fees.

 Roth 401(k) contributions: After-tax plan contributions that do not reduce taxable income.
 Contributions and their earnings are not taxed upon withdrawal as long as the participant is at least age 59½ and has owned the Roth 401(k) account for at least five years.
 For 2020, the limits on plan contributions (Traditional, Roth, or a combination of both) are $19,500 for individuals under age 50, and $26,000 for individuals age 50 and older (including $6,500 in catch-up contributions).

 Roth vs. pre-tax contributions: Pre-tax contributions reduce a participant’s current income, with taxes due when funds are withdrawn (typically in retirement).
 Alternatively, Roth contributions are deposited into the plan after taxes are deducted, so withdrawals are tax-free.